rpede/-tutorial-react-docker/README.md

 ## Serve stage

 For this we will use `nginx:alpine` as the base image.
-By default it serves files from `/usr/share/nginx/html` so that is where we will copy the output from `npm run build` to.
+By default, it serves files from `/usr/share/nginx/html`.
+So that is where we will copy the output from `npm run build` to.
 We can copy files from a previous stage with `--from=` argument followed by name of the stage.